john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 {% asset_img hello-world.jpg %}
 Boom!
 You've written your first program!
 It works like a charm!
 It's as simple as doing that and this must have taken you only less than 10 minutes, isn't it?
 In your program, the programming language you use is called "JavaScript".
 You use the `console` object, call its `log` function, and pass the text "Hello, world!" to it.
 After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" on the terminal.

 Now all you need to do is take a look at 5 uses of programming languages.
-I'll explain the concept behind your code after you read it.
+I'll explain the concept behind your code after this table.

 | Purpose                                        | Language                                                      | Example                                                    |
 | ---------------------------------------------- | ------------------------------------------------------------- | ---------------------------------------------------------------------- |